 - To photograph wildlife from a long distance, you need telephoto lens/zoom lens of at least 100 mm; 400 mm is ideal for close-ups and bird photography

-- Set your focus on the eyes of the bird/animal
+- Set your focus on the eye of the bird/animal (using single focus point)

 - For bird photography, you can buy a bird feeder and attach to your window to attract birds